 Source: NIH Research Portfolio Online Reporting Tools (RePORT).
 Accessed on December 28, 2024.

-• The first graph shows the number of articles indexed in PubMed that have the phrases “breast cancer” or “prostate cancer” in their titles or abstract.
-Thousands more research articles are published each on breast cancer than prostate cancer.
+The first graph below shows the number of articles indexed in PubMed that have the phrases “breast cancer” or “prostate cancer” in their titles or abstract.
+Thousands more research articles are published each year on breast cancer than prostate cancer.
 The second graph expresses the number of articles as a ratio.
 Each year, about 2.5 times more research articles are published on breast cancer than prostate cancer.
-This difference in number of articles published is consistent with the size of the funding difference.
+The difference in number of articles published on breast cancer and prostate cancer is roughly consistent with the size of the funding difference.

 Related Content at The Nuzzo Letter